cybik/wincompatlib/README.md

 <h1 align="center">🦀 libaragal</h1>

+## A Rather Abstracted Game and Application Launcher
-Rust library that contains a set of formalized interfaces to run applications and games on unix-like systems using either Wine, Proton, or even as Native applications.
+A simple rust library that provides a set of formalized interfaces to run applications and games on UNIX-like systems using either WINE, Proton, or even running as Native applications.

 ## Why though?